mab09/Rei/README.md

 # Project-Rei

-This is a base concept of the game.
-Actual game repo is private.
+This is an initial concept.

 Unity Version - 2019.4.1f1